HIPAA compliance requires a thorough evaluation of organizations’ capability to comply with the requirements. See how HIPAA Vitals may help.

 Continuing evaluation for compliance maintenance is the second activity that starts once the organization performs the initial evaluation.
 In this step, the covered entity must assign authorized individuals to critical processes associated with technological and operational changes.
 Individuals accountable for this activity should be key players in the organization’s change management processes.

-Continuing evaluation is essential for the comprehensive Evaluation Program since it allows performing systematic reviews of changes that affect ePHI security.
+Continuing evaluation is essential for the comprehensive Evaluation Program since it allows for performing systematic reviews of changes that affect ePHI security.
 These may include any technical (hardware, software, media), environmental (physical location, facilities), or operational (people, processes) changes that might negatively affect the security of ePHI.
 For instance, to respond to ongoing technological demands and increase business efficiency, the covered entities often decide to incorporate new technologies into their operations.
 Hence, organizations often decide to move their assets to the cloud or just change their hardware or software for more sufficient.
 Doing this, the covered entities are required to re-evaluate the new technological, physical, and operational environments to ensure that ePHI is appropriately protected and confirm their HIPAA compliance.

 Other factors that may trigger a re-evaluation of the organization’s security safeguards include but are not limited to: